Detection of 15 bursts from FRB 180916.J0158+65 with the uGMRT: RESULTS

 \subsection{DM optimization with the power spectrum}

 The burst profile obtained with a DM that maximizes the peak S/N is degenerate with any intrinsic temporal substructure.
-A more sensible approach is to maximize temporal substructure, especially if it is useful in investigating emission models and mechanisms.
+It is therefore more meaningful to maximize temporal substructure, recognizing its importance for investigating emission models and mechanisms.

 We have developed a new method to determine the optimal DM that maximizes energy in the substructure, with similar motivation to the substructure maximization developed for FRB 121102 \citep{hessels+19}.
-We use an SVD-based approach to accurately estimate the noise and subtract it from the burst profile.
-We produce the power spectrum of the burst profile for a range of DMs around the nominal value, examining the power in the highest noise-free frequency mode as a function of the DM.
+First, we obtain the SVD of the time-frequency burst profile.
+Next, we identify the signal-free modes in the SVD, using which we reconstruct the noise and subtract it from the input burst profile.
+Finally, we produce the power spectrum of the noise-subtracted burst profile for a range of DMs around the nominal value, examining the power in the highest noise-free frequency mode as a function of the DM.
 The peak and the width of the Gaussian fit to the power yield the DM that maximizes substructure.
-For three selected bursts, namely 04, 11 and 12, we obtain optimized DM values of $349.06\pm 0.32$ pc~cm$^{-3}$, $348.82 \pm 0.10$ pc~cm$^{-3}$ and $348.90\pm0.86$ pc~cm$^{-3}$ respectively, consistent with the nominal value of $348.82$ pc~cm$^{-3}$ used throughout this work.
-The results of applying this technique to all the detected bursts will be detailed in an upcoming paper.
+For three selected bursts, namely 04, 11 and 12, we obtain optimized DM values of $349.0\pm 0.3$ pc~cm$^{-3}$, $348.8 \pm 0.1$ pc~cm$^{-3}$ and $348.9\pm0.9$ pc~cm$^{-3}$ respectively, consistent with the nominal value of $348.82$ pc~cm$^{-3}$ used throughout this work.
+The results of applying this technique to all the detected bursts will be detailed in an upcoming paper(Lin et al. 2020, \emph{in prep.}).